-Taxation advice and immigration advice was provided by the entity's auditor, PricewaterhouseCoopers.
+Taxation advice was provided by the entity's auditor, PricewaterhouseCoopers.
 The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided did not compromise the auditor independence as none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.

-PricewaterhouseCoopers received or is due to receive the following amounts for the provision of nonaudit services: \$18,350 (2021: \$19,600) as disclosed in Note 7.2.
+PricewaterhouseCoopers received or is due to receive the following amounts for the provision of non-audit services: \$18,500 (2022: \$18,350) as disclosed in Note 7.2.